Miguel Vargas Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff ranks last in the league with a collective 7.5 strikeouts per nine innings.
+- The Rockies pitching staff ranks last in MLB with a collective 7.6 strikeouts per nine innings.

-- The Rockies have a 5.64 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies' 5.67 team ERA ranks 29th across all MLB pitching staffs.

-- Rockies pitchers combine to allow 118 total home runs at a rate of 1.5 per game (second-most in the league).
+- Rockies pitchers combine to allow 119 total home runs at a clip of 1.5 per game (second-most in baseball).

-- Freeland makes the start for the Rockies, his 17th of the season.
-He is 4-8 with a 4.54 ERA and 53 strikeouts in 85 1/3 innings pitched.
+- Anderson makes the start for the Rockies, his ninth of the season.
+He is 0-2 with a 5.79 ERA and 28 strikeouts in 42 2/3 innings pitched.

-- In his most recent appearance on Saturday, the lefty went five innings against the Los Angeles Angels, allowing three earned runs while surrendering nine hits.
+- The righty's most recent time out was on Sunday against the Los Angeles Angels, when he threw 2 2/3 innings, surrendering nine earned runs while giving up 10 hits.

+- The 35-year-old has put up an ERA of 5.79, with 6 strikeouts per nine innings, in 10 games this season.
+Opponents have a .285 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.